 Ferry Athens to Andros

 If you want to visit a greek island close to the capital of Greece, Athens, Andros is certainly the best option for you.
 For locals it’s a really popular weekend break destination.
-Like many other islands, Andros doesn’t have a ferry.
+Like many other islands, Andros doesn’t have an airport.
 So, getting to Andros by ferry is the best option.

 Rafina to Andros